 How does each member meet our obligation to proficiently perform the work associated with the tasks of our trades?

 That's where Local 164's Joint Apprenticeship and Training Committee … the JATC … steps in.
 Representing both the IBEW and NECA, we've dedicated countless hours towards developing an efficient training program … through systematic schooling and on-the-job training … to produce highly qualified electricians and telecommunications technicians with the skill, attitude and knowledge to get jobs done on time and under budget.

 The IBEW Local 164 Training Academy is a state-of-the-art facility, located in a 40,000-square-foot, two-story building adjacent to our headquarters.
 It offers easy access to the Garden State Parkway, NJ Routes 17 and 4, allowing for quick and direct transportation via car.
 (Get directions)

 The Academy boasts 12 large classrooms and 10 labs, including two state-of-the-art computer labs with a full complement of the most modern equipment.
 This includes the latest electrical, instrumentation, local operating network and "voice-data-video" equipment, all of which is central to the experiments and troubleshooting exercises that make up typical classwork-related studies.

 The Training Academy also has a library of the latest printed materials, along with educational information available via a variety of media, including films, videos, and online training and content.
 Our center also boasts a 10,000-square-foot auditorium, available for student assemblies and large seminars.
 These facilities provide an excellent setting for the advancement of the program's objectives.

-The program itself is a national standardized training program, with course materials periodically reviewed, updated and revised by the National JATC for the Electrical Industry.
+The program itself is a national standardized training program, with course materials periodically reviewed, updated and revised by the Electrical Training Alliance which serves as our National JATC.
 Our goal is to ensure that all students keep up with the latest technology advances, ensuring their ability to meet long-term career objectives!